-How to make kefir: put 1-2 tablespoons of kefir grains in 1 cup (250 ml) of milk, and leave it to ferment for 12-48 hours at a temperature of 18-30C.
+How to make kefir: put 1-2 tablespoons of milk kefir grains in 1 cup (250 ml) of milk, and leave it to ferment for 12-48 hours at a temperature of 18-30C.
 It needs a longer period with less kefir grains or lower temperatures.
 At first the milk thickens, then it starts to set.
 Next, it separates into curds and whey.
 You can eat it at whatever stage you like.

 When your kefir is ready, remove the grains with a fork.
 If you do not want to make another brew immediately, you can store the grains covered with milk or kefir in the refrigerator.
 If you freeze the grains, you will probably destroy them.